astronomer/docs/astro/set-up-ci-cd.md

 id: set-up-ci-cd
 ---

 Continuous Integration and Continuous Delivery (CI/CD) pipelines are programmatic workflows that automate key parts of the software development lifecycle, including code changes, builds, and testing.
-CI/CD enables teams to develop faster, more securely, and more reliably.
+CI/CD helps your organization develop faster, more securely, and more reliably.

 There are many strategies for organizing your source code and building CI/CD pipelines, and each has its own benefits and limitations.
 Use this document to:

 - Learn the benefits of CI/CD.
-- Determine what kind of Deployment and CI/CD system you want your team to use.
+- Determine what kind of Deployment and CI/CD workflow you want your organization to use.

-Then, see [CI/CD templates](ci-cd.md) for setup steps and examples.
+When you're ready to implement your CI/CD workflow, see [CI/CD templates](ci-cd.md) for setup steps and examples.

 ## Benefits of CI/CD on Astro